Helena-p/Monster-Game/README.md

 To announce the updated content when a user wins or loses, the user is directed to a new page with a link if the user would like to play another game, that directs back to the game page.

 ## Learning outcomes

+I had some trouble with the win game logic.
+My initial solution was to direct the user to the winning page when the counter had reached 11.
+That didn't redirect to the winning page.
+Not until I set the counter to the array length minus one (`monsters.length - 1`) I get the desired result.